 Sheets are formed by extrusion.
-Polycarbonate powder or pellets are heated to a molten state and pushed through a die with the desired cross section and then transported over rollers to cool down in a continuous process.
+Polycarbonate powder or pellets are heated to a molten state and pushed through a die and over calendering rolls of the desired cross section and then transported over rollers to cool down in a continuous process.